 NOAA didn't return a request for comment on the letter.
 Environmentalists have petitioned the agency to examine the issue and to recommend the issuing of trade sanctions with Mexico if the issue is not addressed.

-Environment & Energy Daily (E&E Daily) is written and produced by the staff of E&E Publishing, LLC.
+ABOUT E&E DAILY Environment & Energy Daily (E&E Daily) is written and produced by the staff of E&E Publishing, LLC.
 Designed for policy players who need to know what's happening to their issues on Capitol Hill, from federal agency appropriations to comprehensive energy legislation, E&E Daily is the place insiders go to track their environmental and energy issues in Congress.
 E&E Daily publishes daily by 9 a.m. while Congress is in session.